NourhanSaeed707/company-system-backend/README.md

 5. Access the application: Once the application is running, you can access it by opening a web browser and navigating to http://localhost:8080/.
 You will be prompted to log in with an admin account.
 You can create an admin account by running the SQL script data.sql in the src/main/resources folder.

 ## Security:
+- Authentication: When a user tries to access the application, they are prompted to enter their username and password.
+These credentials are then checked against the user database to ensure that they are valid.
+If the credentials are valid, the user is authenticated and granted access to the application.

+- Authorization: Once a user is authenticated, their authorization level is checked to determine what actions they are allowed to perform.
+In the case of the company system project, only admins are authorized to access certain areas of the application, such as the employee and department management pages.

+- URL security: All URLs in the application are secured and can only be accessed by an authenticated admin.
+This is achieved by using Spring Security to define access rules for each URL.
+For example, we might define a rule that says only admins can access the employee management page.

+- User roles: We are using user roles to determine what actions a user is allowed to perform.
+For example, an admin might have full access to the application, while a regular user might only be able to view certain pages.

+- Password encryption: Passwords are encrypted before they are stored in the database using a one-way hash function.
+This ensures that even if the database is compromised, the passwords cannot be easily decrypted.